 Rosamund Lupton is the author of four novels.

 Rosamund Lupton graduated from Cambridge University in 1986.
-After reviewing books for the Literary Reviews and being invited to join the Royal Court Theatre, she won a television play competition and subsequently worked as a screen writer.
+After reviewing books for the Literary Review and being invited to join the Royal Court Theatre, she won a television play competition and subsequently worked as a screen writer.
 Her debut novel Sister, was a BBC Radio 4 Book at Bedtime, a Sunday Times and New York Times bestseller, has been translated into over thirty languages and has international sales of over 1.5 million copies.
 It was the fastest-selling debut of 2010 by a British author, and was winner of the Richard and Judy Best Debut Novel of 2011 Award and the Strand Magazine Critics First Novel Award.
 Film rights of Sister are currently under option.

 Lupton’s critically acclaimed second novel Afterwards also went straight into the Sunday Times bestseller lists and was the No. 2 Sunday Times fiction bestseller of 2011.
 The Quality of Silence her third novel was a Sunday Times best seller and a Richard & Judy bookclub pick

 Her new novel Three Hours is a Sunday Times top ten best seller and a best book of 2020 in the Sunday Times, the Times, Guardian, Telegraph, Stylist, Red & Good Housekeeping.
 It’s a Times and Sunday Times thriller of the month.

 ‘A brilliant literary thriller… reminiscent of both Greek Tragedy and Shakespeare’ Sunday Times

 ‘Extraordinary… Three Hours is much more than a nail-biting thriller; it is a disquisition on values: of love and hate, of sacrifice for others, of risk-taking and courage’ The Times

 ‘A novel that you live rather than merely read’ Telegraph